following material has been excerpted from the book

 widespread in our galaxy.

-Most recently, the Bureau of Scouting and Exploration Services sent me a copy of a recording that I now transcribe here, a recording that has circulated among the New Republic Scout Service for over fifty years.
-As a matter of course, I must warn the reader that it is not for the faint of This transmission was purportedly intercepted by a starship pilot identifying himself as Rohb Lakh.
-It should be noted that while scientists have dismissed this transmission entirely, claiming it as either a forgery, a joke, or the ravings of a madman, Admiral Jayme Makkadin
+the Bureau of Scouting and Exploration Services sent me a copy of a recording that I now transcribe here, a recording that has circulated among the New Republic Scout Service for over fifty years.
+As a matter of course, I must warn the reader that it is not for the faint of heart.
+This transmission was purportedly intercepted by a starship pilot identifying himself as Rohb Lakh.
+It should be noted that while scientists have dismissed it entirely, claiming it was either a forgery, a joke, or the ravings of a madman, Admiral Jayme Makkadin